Fell-x27/pg_cardano/README.md

 DROP EXTENSION pg_cardano CASCADE;
 ```

+If you see errors during an update or reinstallation, try restarting your PostgreSQL server — it's fine :)

 ## Examples

 After creating the extension, you can use the various cryptographic and utility functions it provides.
 Below are examples of how to use these functions.